Treaty of Lisbon: Central Bank

 The European Central Bank gained the official status of being an EU institution, and the European Council was given the right to appoint presidents of the European Central Bank through a qualified majority vote.
 On a related topic, the euro became the official currency of the Union (though not affecting opt-outs or the process of Eurozone enlargement).

 Judiciary

-Under the Treaty of Lisbon, the Court of First Instance has been renamed the General Court.
-The Civil Service Tribunal and the European Court of Justice (formerly named the Court of Justice of the European Communities, and formally called only Court of Justice after the Treaty of Lisbon), along with the General Court, were established as sub-courts of a new EU institution named the Court of Justice of the European Union.
+The re-named the Court of Justice of the European Union is the judicial branch of the EU, settling disputes brought to it about the interpretation and application of EU law and disputes among the institutions or between them and member states.
+Its two sub courts are the General Court (re-named, previously the Court of First Instance) and the supreme Court of Justice.
+The previous Civil Service Tribunal was abolished, with the General Court now taking responsibility for such cases.

 The jurisdiction of the courts continued to be excluded from matters of foreign policy, though new jurisdiction to review foreign policy sanction measures, as well as certain 'Area of Freedom, Security and Justice' (AFSJ) matters not concerning policing and criminal cooperation, were added.